 How Common Is Cows’ Milk Allergy in Infants?

-Cows' milk allergy can also occur in exclusively breastfed babies, but only 0.5% of these babies are affected, and the symptoms are usually mild or moderate.
+Only 0.5% of exclusively breastfed babies are affected, and the symptoms are usually mild or moderate.
 This is one reason breastfeeding exclusively is recommended by experts for the first 4 to 6 months of a baby's life.

 It is thought that infants who have a family history of allergy are more likely to have a cows’ milk protein allergy.
-Same goes for infants with eczema and asthma.
+The same goes for infants with eczema and asthma.
 Those with asthma can have severe reactions, especially if their lung disease is poorly controlled.

 What Causes Cows’ Milk Allergy?

-Milk contains both casein (which forms the curd when milk goes sour) and whey (the watery bit when the curd is removed), and each of these has several different proteins, any of which can cause an allergic response.
+Milk contains both casein (which forms the curd when milk goes sour) and whey (the watery part left when the curd is removed), and each of these has several different proteins, any of which can cause an allergic response.

-A cows' milk protein allergy can cause different kinds of reactions, depending on the chemicals released, and the allergy is categorised based on these causes:
+A cows' milk protein allergy can cause different kinds of reactions, depending on the chemicals released, and the allergy is categorized based on these causes: